mike4aday/SwiftlySalesforce/README.md

 let soql = "SELECT Id,Name FROM Account WHERE BillingPostalCode = '\(postalCode)'" salesforce.query(soql: soql)
 ```
-See the next example for handling the query results
+See the next example for handling the query results.

 ### Example: Chaining Asynchronous Requests
 Let's say we want to retrieve a random zip/postal code from a [custom Apex REST](https://developer.salesforce.com/page/Creating_REST_APIs_using_Apex_REST) resource, and then use that zip code in a query: